maevic/node-watcher/README.md

 		/\.git/
 	],
 	delay: 1000, // Delay the execution of the commands on change in ms
+	sync: false, // Default value for all commands that don't specify a sync property themselves.
+An exception are the commands on end, which will always run synchronously to ensure a proper clean up.
 	verbosity: 'normal', // Possible values are: minimal, normal, verbose
 	commandsOnStart: [
 		sass